GenesisBlock3301/solidity_concept/README.md

+# Access modifier

-// public -> Anyone can access .
+**public** : Anyone can access .
-// external -> Cannot be accessed internally .
+**external** : Cannot be accessed internally .
-// internal -> only the contract and contracts deriving from it can access.
+**internal** : only the contract and contracts deriving from it can access.
-// private -> can be access only from this contracts.
+**private** : can be access only from this contracts.

+# Abstract contract:

-// abstract contract are contracts that have partial function defination.
+> 1. abstract contract are contracts that have partial function defination.

-// You Cannot create an instance of an abstract contract.
+> 2. You Cannot create an instance of an abstract contract.

-// An abstract contract must be inheritent by child contract for utilizing is function.
+> 3. An abstract contract must be inheritent by child contract for utilizing is function.

-// Thi function singatures terminator using the semicolon,;,character.
+> 4. Thi function singatures terminator using the semicolon,;,character.

-// There is no solidity provided keyword to mark a contract as abstract.
+> 5. There is no solidity provided keyword to mark a contract as abstract.

-// A contract becomes an abstract class if it has functions withour implementation.
+> 6. A contract becomes an abstract class if it has functions withour implementation.

+# Interface contract attributes:

-// Pure abstracts are similar to interfaces;
+**Pure abstracts are similar to interfaces**

-Restriction of interfaces classes:
+### Restriction of interfaces classes:

-// They cannot inherit other contracts or interface.
+> 1. They cannot inherit other contracts or interface.

-// All declared funtions must be external.
+> 2. All declared funtions must be external.

-// They cannot declare a constractor.
+> 3. They cannot declare a constractor.

-// The cannot declare state variables.
+> 4. The cannot declare state variables.